khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 # Syllabus
 This syllabus was desinged to provide you with a basis for your online identity (or one of your projects' online identity) which is a personal or a project website.
 (For the assignment you can work on a personal or a project website.)

+(#some-markdown-heading) so your link should look like so:

 ## W1 Welcome week
 TODO: email students these questions prior the first class in w2
 - which departments do you come from?